Help / FAQ: Frequently Asked Questions

 3. Is it possible to request telematic certificates?

-There is a Electronic Headquarters where, nowadays, it's only possible to request telematically the issue of Consumer Price Index certificates (CPI), general national index for complete annual periods.
+There is a Electronic Headquarters where, nowadays, it's only possible to request telematically the issue of Consumer Price Index certificates (CPI): general national index variation, between two periods after March 1954, and the National Index variation of the Rental Housing heading, between two periods after January 1993.
 A digital certificate is required to use this service.
 Furthermore, users will have to pay, telematically, the rate corresponding to the issue of the certificate.

 1. May information be obtained on a particular person or company from the INE?